-Our founder, Wally Byam, built the world’s first Airstream travel trailer in 1929 and founded the company we now know as Airstream in 1931.
+Our founder, Wally Byam, built his first travel trailer in 1929 and founded the company we now know as Airstream in 1931.
 But long before then, Wally grew up with a curious spirit, an eye for design, and a creed to live a life that put adventure first.
 Today, the entire Airstream community keeps Wally’s spirit alive and well, carrying out that very same creed every day.

 Wally Byam was born July 4, 1896, in Baker City, Oregon.
 At that time, Baker City was a boom town along the Oregon Trail, which his grandparents had traveled along on their journey out west in a mule-drawn wagon.

 Wally was named after his mother Carrie Biswell Byam’s brother Wallace, who died just before Wally’s birth.
 Wally was only three years old when his father, Dr. Willis Bertram “Bert” Byam, and mother divorced.
 Bert moved away, and Carrie married a butcher named David T. Davis.